The Wise Little Hen

-The Wise Little Hen is a 1934 Walt Disney's Silly Symphony cartoon, based on the fable The Little Red Hen.
-The cartoon features the debut of Donald Duck, dancing to the Sailor's Hornpipe.
+The Wise Little Hen is a 1934 Walt Disney produced Silly Symphonies animated short film, based on the fable The Little Red Hen.
+The film features the debut of Donald Duck, dancing to "The Sailor's Hornpipe".
 Donald and his friend Peter Pig try to avoid work by faking stomach aches until Mrs. Hen teaches them the value of labor.
-Though distributor United Artists gave June 9, 1934 as the cartoon's release date, it was actually first shown on May 3, 1934 at the Carthay Circle Theatre in Los Angeles for a benefit program, while it was later given its official debut on June 7 at the Radio City Music Hall in New York City.
-It was animated by Art Babbitt, Dick Huemer, Clyde Geronimi, Louie Schmitt, and Frenchy de Tremaudan (with assistance from a group of junior animators headed by Ben Sharpsteen) and directed by Wilfred Jackson.
-The story was also adapted in the Silly Symphony Sunday comic strip by Ted Osborne and Al Taliaferro, which was Donald Duck's first appearance in Disney comics.

 Plot

 The Wise Little Hen of the title is looking for someone to help her plant her corn for the winter.
 Peter Pig and Donald Duck both feign belly aches to get out of the chore, since they would rather play than work.
-So, with help from her chicks, she plants it herself.
+With help from her chicks, she plants it herself.
 Harvest time comes; again, Peter and Donald claim belly aches, but the hen sees through this when boards of their clubhouse fall off showing their little act when they shake hands with each other for evading responsibility.
 Upon wising up to their ruse, she and her chicks wink at each other upon knowing what to do with Peter and Donald later.
 She cooks up a tantalizing assortment of corn dishes, and heads over to Peter and Donald to help her eat them, but before she can open her mouth, they already fake their belly aches.
 Once she asks them to help her eat the corn, they snap out of their façade and are excited to eat, but all she gives them is castor oil.
 As the hen and her chicks eat the corn themselves, Peter and Donald repent with all their might by kicking each other in the rump.